-The Grand River Environmental Network, or GREN, was formed in 2002 by Grand River Watershed residents who share a concern for our environment.
-Monthly meetings are held in Elmira, Waterloo, Guelph, Kitchener and Cambridge.
+The Grand River Environmental Network is made up of a broad group of Grand River Watershed associations and residents who share a concern about our environment.
+GREN members have held monthly meetings since 2002 in Kitchener, Waterloo, Cambridge, Guelph, Elmira and Elora.
 GREN members make presentations to municipal councils, attend community information meetings on a variety of issues, and have developed position statements on both longstanding environmental problems and new proposals.